Scientific deep-dive

 If you arrive at a procedure and realize you forgot to tell anyone about your GLP-1, tell the anesthesia team immediately —before any sedation is given.
 They may choose to:

-• Treat you as a “full stomach” patient using rapid sequence induction with cricoid pressure
+- Treat you as a “full stomach” patient using rapid sequence induction (cricoid pressure is no longer universally applied and is at the anesthesiologist's discretion)

 The worst possible move is to stay quiet because you're embarrassed or worried about delaying the schedule.
 Anesthesiologists would much rather know up front and adjust their plan.